22.214.171.124.8 The Reference Lines Tab

 ||Add a reference line at a statistical value.

-Alternately, you can use a Mini Toolbar button to Add Stats Reference Lines to plots, including Line, Scatter, Line + Symbol, Column/Bar, and Box and graphs:
+Note that you can also use a Mini Toolbar button to Add Stats Reference Lines to plots, including Line, Scatter, Line + Symbol, Column/Bar, and Box and graphs:

 - Click inside the layer to select the layer.